 Polymyalgia rheumatica is a condition that causes pain and stiffness in older adults.
-Typical symptoms include moderate-to-severe muscle pain and stiffness, particularly affecting the neck, shoulders and thighs.
+Typical symptoms include moderate-to-severe muscle pain and stiffness, particularly affecting the neck, shoulders and hips.

 People aged 50 years and over are most commonly affected by polymyalgia rheumatica.
 It’s a common condition and very treatable.